Instructions to Authors

 Authors will receive proofs of their contributions for the purpose of correction of typographical errors only.
 In order to minimize delay, proofs not returned within two weeks of issue are presumed to have met with the author's approval.
 Original manuscripts will not be returned with proofs: authors should ensure that they retain a copy of their work to check against proofs.

-Authors wishing to purchase offprints of their paper should visit the Oxford Journals Author Services site.
+Authors can buy offprints or order extra copies of the issue in which their paper appears by using the Oxford Journals Author Services site.
 Orders from the UK will be subject to a 20% VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.